madankc71/CNN-based-Image-Classification-of-Coral-reef-images/README.md

 # Image-Classification-Coral-Reef
-The image classification using Convolutional Neural Network where images are classified as either coral or not.
+The image classification using a Convolutional Neural Network in PyTorch framework where images are classified as either coral or not.